India–Kyrgyzstan relations: Relations

 President Almazbek Atambayev presents a copy of Manas-Semetei-Seitek to Indian Prime Minister Shri Narendra Modi.

 Political ties with the Kyrgyz Republic have been traditionally warm and friendly.
 Kyrgyzstan also supports India's bid for a permanent seat at the United Nations Security Council and India's full membership in the Shanghai Cooperation Organization (SCO).

 Both countries share common concerns on threat of terrorism, extremism and drug trafficking.
 Since the establishment of diplomatic relations in 1992, the two countries have signed several framework agreements, including on culture, trade and economic cooperation.

 The Indo-Kyrgyz diplomatic relations reached its 20th year in 2012.
 India announced its Connect Central Asia Policy during the Sri E. Ahamed's visit to Kyrgyzstan from 10 to 13 June 2012, with the first India-Central Asia Track-II Dialogue held in Bishkek.
 In his inaugural address, the Indian Minister of External Affairs declared India's intention to establish e-Network in Central Asia to promote tele-medicine and tele-education.
 During the visit, he met Kyrgyz Prime Minister Ömürbek Babanov and held bilateral talks with the Kyrgyz Foreign Minister Ruslan Kazakbayev.

 Indian Minister of External Affairs Salman Khurshid visited Kyrgyzstan on 12 and 13 September 2013.
 On 12 September, he met with the Kyrgyz Minister of Foreign Affairs Erlan Abdyldaev and called on President Atambaev as bilateral component of his visit and thereafter he participated in the SCO Summit.
 On the sidelines of the SCO Summit, EAM had bilateral meetings with the Iranian President Hassan Rouhani, Mongolian President Tsakhiagiin Elbegdorj, and SCO Secretary General Mazentsev.

 High-level visits

 From India

-Prime Minister P. V. Narasimha Rao visited Kyrgyzstan on September 1995, and a year later Vice President K. R. Narayanan made a visit to Kyrgyzstan.
+Prime Minister P. V. Narasimha Rao visited Kyrgyzstan in September 1995, and a year later Vice President K. R. Narayanan made a visit to Kyrgyzstan.

-Vice President Krishan Kant made a visit on August 1999.
+Vice President Krishan Kant made a visit in August 1999.
 Narendra Modi visited Kyrgyzstan on 11 and 12 July 2015, and held meetings with Kyrgyz politicians Almazbek Atambayev, Asylbek Jeenbekov and Temir Sariyev.